csana/docker-debug/README.md

   -ti
   csana/docker-debug
 ```

-or I usualy create a bash function:
+or I usually using it as a bash function:

 ```
 docker-debug() { docker run \